How to Choose Ski or Snowboard Gloves and Mittens

 Silk isn’t as commonly used in other thermal layers due to the cost, but it is a very lightweight and effective natural wicking insulator, so it’s great for making glove or mitten liners.

-Choosing the right size of gloves or mittens
+Choosing the Right Size of Gloves or Mittents

 Each manufacturer will size their gloves slightly differently, so make sure you check the individual size chart for that brand or product.
 Usually, they’ll measure the circumference of your hand around its widest part, just behind your knuckles.
 Each size of glove will cater for a given range of hand circumferences.